PLATE: Plasticity-Tunable Efficient Adapters for Geometry-Aware Continual Learning: PLATE: Plasticity-Tunable Efficient Adapters

 PLATE adapter adds a rank$\le\min(r,k)$ matrix to the existing frozen weight with $rk$ trainable parameters.
-The pseudo-code is described in Algorithm~\ref{alg:plate} and its computational complexity analysis of the algorithm is provided in Section~\ref{sec:complexity} (Figure~\ref{fig:compute} for computational comparison with LoRA on DistilBERT fine-tuning).
+The pseudo-code is described in Algorithm~\ref{alg:plate} and its computational complexity is provided in Appendix~\ref{sec:complexity} (Figure~\ref{fig:compute} for computational comparison with LoRA on DistilBERT fine-tuning).